 Summary

 Use each ink for their respective purpose as they are specifically designed for each kind of tool.
 However, if you want to use fountain pen ink for calligraphy, try it and if it doesn’t spread nicely on the page, thicken it with gum arabic or just buy the actual ink.
 Meanwhile if you want to use calligraphy ink for fountain pens, just don’t.
+Now that you know the right kind of ink for your fountain pens, you might like to try learning some calligraphy with it.
+If interested, check out the post below:

 Any questions, comments, or concerns?
 Leave a comment down below.